Evangelicalism: Other views

+The majority of evangelical Christians believe that holding private property is right and normal, while at the same time honoring tithing and generosity such as hospitality.
+Some groups such as the Bruderhof hold out shared property as an evangelical, biblical ideal that should be practiced.

+Pentecostal Evangelical Roma communities in Romania that have been evangelized by American missionaries, who mostly belong to Kalderash and Muchwaya Roma groups and once belonged to the Eastern Orthodox Christian Church, do not see the Muslim Roma (Xoraxane) as Roma and call them gypsies or simply muzzi, as long as they belong to Islam.

 Diversity

 The Reformed, Baptist, Methodist, Pentecostal, Churches of Christ, Plymouth Brethren, charismatic Protestant, and nondenominational Protestant traditions have all had strong influence within contemporary evangelicalism.
 Some Anabaptist denominations (such as the Brethren Church) are evangelical, and some Lutherans self-identify as evangelicals.
 There are also evangelical Anglicans and Quakers.

 In the early 20th century, evangelical influence declined within mainline Protestantism and Christian fundamentalism developed as a distinct religious movement.
 Between 1950 and 2000 a mainstream evangelical consensus developed that sought to be more inclusive and more culturally relevant than fundamentalism while maintaining theologically conservative Protestant teaching.
 According to Brian Stanley, professor of world Christianity, this new postwar consensus is termed neoevangelicalism, the new evangelicalism, or simply evangelicalism in the United States, while in Great Britain and in other English-speaking countries, it is commonly termed conservative evangelicalism.
 Over the years, less conservative evangelicals have challenged this mainstream consensus to varying degrees.
 Such movements have been classified by a variety of labels, such as progressive, open, postconservative, and postevangelical.

-Evangelical leaders like Tony Perkins of the Family Research Council have called attention to the problem of equating the term Christian right with theological conservatism and Evangelicalism.
-Although evangelicals constitute the core constituency of the Christian right within the United States, not all evangelicals fit that political description.
-The problem of describing the Christian right which in most cases is conflated with theological conservatism in secular media, is further complicated by the fact that the label religious conservative or conservative Christian applies to other religious groups who are theologically, socially, and culturally conservative but do not have overtly political organizations associated with some of these Christian denominations, which are usually uninvolved, uninterested, apathetic, or indifferent towards politics.
-Tim Keller, an Evangelical theologian and Presbyterian Church in America pastor, shows that Conservative Christianity (theology) predates the Christian right (politics), and that being a theological conservative didn't necessitate being a political conservative, that some political progressive views around economics, helping the poor, the redistribution of wealth, and racial diversity are compatible with theologically conservative Christianity.
-Rod Dreher, a senior editor for The American Conservative, a secular conservative magazine, also argues the same differences, even claiming that a "traditional Christian" a theological conservative, can simultaneously be left on economics (economic progressive) and even a socialist at that while maintaining traditional Christian beliefs.

 Outside of self-consciously evangelical denominations, there is a broader "evangelical streak" in mainline Protestantism.
 Mainline Protestant churches predominantly have a liberal theology while evangelical churches predominantly have a fundamentalist or moderate conservative theology.

 Some commentators have complained that Evangelicalism as a movement is too broad and its definition too vague to be of any practical value.
 Theologian Donald Dayton has called for a "moratorium" on use of the term.
 Historian D. G. Hart has also argued that "evangelicalism needs to be relinquished as a religious identity because it does not exist".